 Three’s 321: The UK’s Cheapest PAYG Tariff at 3p/minute, 2p/text and 1p/MB

-In this article, we review the 321 tariff.
-We’ll look at pricing and how 321 compares to rival offerings from networks such as giffgaff.
-We’ll also look at the pros & cons of the tariff and how to keep your phone number when switching to the tariff.
+In this article, we’ll review the Pay As You Go service from Three.
+We’ll look at how the service compares to that on rival networks including EE, giffgaff, O2 and Vodafone.
+We’ll also look at coverage on the network and how you can keep an existing phone number when moving to Three.

 |Voice Calls||3p/minute (any network, any time)|